sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 Object declarations are useful when you want to create a class that you will only ever have one instance for.
 This class may be used as a single reference point for your program or to coordinate behavior across a system.

-> A class that has only one instance that is globally accessible is called a **singleton**.
+> A class that has only one instance that is easily accessible is called a **singleton**.
 >
 {type="note"}